giantswarm/operatorkit/docs/metrics_provider.md

 All the collectors [need to be registered](https://godoc.org/github.com/prometheus/client_golang/prometheus#Registerer) so that they are included in metrics collection.

-Each time that the metrics endpoint is scrapped by Prometheus, all the registered collectors will get their `Collect()` method called, and metrics will be exposed on the response.
+Each time that the metrics endpoint is scraped by Prometheus, all the registered collectors will get their `Collect()` method called, and metrics will be exposed on the response.